Thin Slab Casting and Rolling

 Metallurgical and other important features of TSCR process

 While processing the steel in TSCR process from tundish to coiler there are several metallurgical and other important features of the process as described below.

 - Rapid solidification of the thin slab refines the dendritic structure.
 Correction in dendritic structure helps to more homogenous structure.

 - Non-metallic inclusions are small and globular, retain their shape during hot-rolling and contribute to isotropic properties (such as toughness, and bendability etc.).

 - All added micro-alloying elements remain in solution.
 Because of the high temperature of the cast slab prior to hot rolling, premature precipitation is avoided.

-- To minimize the difficulties of casting in the peritectic region, the carbon content of many micro-alloyed steels is restricted to between 0.05 % and 0.06%.
+- For minimizing the difficulties of casting in the peritectic region, the carbon content of many micro-alloyed steels is restricted to between 0.05 % and 0.06%.
 This restriction benefits toughness and weldability.

 - The high temperature of the slab during bending and unbending minimizes the tendency to form transverse cracks.

 - The temperature in the equilibrating furnace depends on the micro-alloying element and is designed to keep the micro-alloy in solution.